MSBivens/dnft_character_builder/writeup.md

     - This is in consideration because it would replicate how earned items are unlocked for use by a character in a game
     - These would be their own NFTs that if a wallet has access to, can be applied to a character
     - If implemented, would need to create one for us (maybe special item only enough minted for each of us, like a founding team item or even a contributor item?)
-- Special Item Inventory (reliant on previous expansion)
+- Special Item Inventory (reliant on previous backlog item)
     - Inventory displaying the special items you have and who each one is attached to
 - Statistics Page; a page where it shows the rarest characters, and rarest pieces by category
     - These examples focus on a single character and not a page showing rarest pieces but they help to get an idea